Historic Sites

 historic village along historic route 6a_old kings highwayBefore the Pilgrims arrived in the seventeenth century, the Mashpee Wampanoag Tribe maintained a series of paths along the northern coast of the peninsula.
 After the Pilgrims settled in Plymouth, they expanded these paths into a major roadway that linked the harbors of Cape Cod Bay.

+Dexter’s Grist MillRoute 6A passes through Sandwich, the oldest town on Cape Cod.
+In 1637, almost two decades after the Mayflower landed in New England, Pilgrims from Plymouth Colony began to settle in Sandwich.
 The town, which has a strong Quaker past, contains many historic churches and homes, including the Benjamin Nye Homestead and the Benjamin Holway House.
-Because Route 6A connects the Cape’s oldest settlements, the roadway is steeped in local history.
-In Sandwich, stop to explore the town’s religious and industrial history in the Sandwich Glass Museum.
+In Sandwich, stop to explore the town’s religious and industrial history in the Sandwich Glass Museum or at the Dexter Grist Mill in the center of town.

 Route 6A also connects some of the Cape’s best nature areas.
 In the early seventeenth century, the deep harbors of Cape Cod Bay brought settlers from Plymouth Colony to the Cape.
 Today, Route 6A is still the best way to visit the unspoiled beaches, from Boardwalk Beach in Sandwich to the Cape Cod National Seashore, that line the northern coast of the Cape.